 In 2019, we had a third party assess the labor environment including issues of human rights abuses at three Indonesian companies.
-In 2021, we assessed three business partners in Japan in conjunction with third-party organizations, focusing on foreign technical interns, who are receiving a lot of attention in our home base of Japan.
-Questionnaires were sent to all business partners who had received the guideline commitment form, and we interviewed the foreign technical interns of the three companies upon the advice of a third-party organization.
+In 2021, we collaborated with a third-party organization specializing in human rights and carried out discussions for identifying human rights risks.
+A decision was made to focus on foreign technical interns, who are working in Japan where our corporate headquarters is located.
+Foreign technical interns are at the center of attention in Japan.
+Questionnaires were sent to all business partners who had received the guideline commitment form, and we conducted assessments together with three business partner companies in Japan.
+And, we interviewed the foreign technical interns of the three companies upon advice of the third-party organization.
+In 2022, we followed up the three companies and added an assessment of one company.
 The results revealed no issues with forced labor, overwork or safety and hygiene, and we were able to confirm that positive working and personal relationships had been established.
-We provided feedback and made suggestions to the business partners in question, and they are working to resolve any issues.
+Based on detailed reports obtained from the third-party organization, we provided feedback and made suggestions to relevant business partners, and they are working to resolve any issues.